 Prior to our IPO, we financed our operations primarily through the private placement of equity securities and have received aggregate gross proceeds of approximately \$198.0 million.
 Since our inception, we have incurred net operating losses and negative cash flows from operations.
-We had net losses of \$41.3 million and \$27.0 million in the six months ended June 30, 2023 and 2022, respectively.
-As of June 30, 2023, we had an accumulated deficit of \$158.2 million.
+We had net losses of \$52.1 million and \$41.3 million in the six months ended June 30, 2024 and 2023, respectively.
+As of June 30, 2024, we had an accumulated deficit of \$258.6 million.
 In February 2023, we completed our IPO for net proceeds of \$166.7 million.
+In October 2023, we completed our Private Placement and received \$281.5 million in net proceeds after deducting placement agent fees and other private placement expenses.
+In June 2024, we closed our Follow-On Offering and received \$512.7 million in net proceeds after deducting the underwriting discounts and commissions and estimated offering expenses.
 Our primary activities to date have included organizing and staffing our company, business and scientific planning, raising capital, conducting research and development activities, entering into strategic and corporate structuring transactions, enabling manufacturing activities in support of our product candidate development efforts, establishing our intellectual property portfolio, and providing general and administrative support for these activities.

-As of June 30, 2023, we had cash, cash equivalents and short-term investments of \$224.6 million.
-Based on our current business plan, we believe that our existing cash, cash equivalents and short-term investments will be sufficient to fund our projected operations for the next 12 months from the date of the issuance of our condensed consolidated financial statements.
+As of June 30, 2024, we had cash, cash equivalents and short-term investments of \$927.1 million.
+Based on our current business plan, we believe that our existing cash, cash equivalents and short-term investments will be sufficient to fund our projected operations for at least the next 12 months from the date of the issuance of our condensed consolidated financial statements.
 We have based this estimate on assumptions that may prove to be wrong, and we may exhaust our available capital resources sooner than we expect.